sbt/sbt/src/sphinx/Detailed-Topics/Command-Line-Reference.rst

    libraries.
 To return to sbt, type ``:quit``, Ctrl+D (Unix), or Ctrl+Z (Windows).
 Similarly, ``test:console`` starts the interpreter with the test classes and classpath.
--  ``console-quick`` Starts the Scala interpreter with the project's compile-time dependencies on the classpath. ``test:console-quick`` uses the test dependencies.
+-  ``consoleQuick`` Starts the Scala interpreter with the project's compile-time dependencies on the classpath. ``test:consoleQuick`` uses the test dependencies.
 This task differs from ``console`` in that it does not force compilation of the current project's sources.
--  ``console-project`` Enters an interactive session with sbt and the build definition on the classpath.
+-  ``consoleProject`` Enters an interactive session with sbt and the build definition on the classpath.
 The build definition and related values are bound to variables and common packages and values are imported.
-See the :doc:`console-project documentation <Console-Project>` for more information.
+See the :doc:`consoleProject documentation <Console-Project>` for more information.
 -  ``doc`` Generates API documentation for Scala source files in ``src/main/scala`` using scaladoc. ``test:doc`` generates API documentation for source files in ``src/test/scala``.